 Biological agents can be "silent killers."
 With effects not immediately noticeable because of gestation periods and delays involved in identifying the agent, these weapons have the capability to spread their effects through large segments of a population before they are discovered or classified.
-The inability to control the effects once released make biological weapons more likely to be used by nonstate groups interested in disrupting society than by nation states that would normally be concerned about infections spreading to their own populations.
+The inability to control the effects once released make biological weapons more likely to be used by non-state groups interested in disrupting society than by nation states, which would normally be concerned about infections spreading to their own populations.

-Information on biological weapons programs is highly classified and generally unavailable outside the intelligence community.
-While no country in the world acknowledges the existence of any stockpiles of biological agents for offensive purposes, several are believed to have biological weapons stockpiles and active offensive research and development programs.
-These assessments are generally denied by the suspect countries, tend to be based on sketchy information, and cannot be verified through an independent verification regime.
+Information on suspected biological weapons programs is highly classified and generally unavailable outside the intelligence community.
+While no country in the world acknowledges the existence of any stockpiles of biological agents for offensive purposes, several are believed to have retained biological weapons stockpiles and active offensive research and development programs.
+These assessments are generally denied by the suspect countries, tend to be based on sketchy information, and have not been verified through an independent verification regime.

-Chemical Weapons
+3. Chemical Weapons

 Following the extensive use of chlorine and mustard gas in WWI, the use of "asphyxiating, poisonous or other gases, and of bacteriological methods of warfare" was banned under the Geneva Convention of 1925, but not the production or stockpiling of such weapons.
-The development of nerve agents in the 1920s and 1930s - significantly more deadly and difficult to defend against - gave chemical warfare a new lease of life.
-Despite the fact that all the belligerents in World War II elected not to employ chemical warfare agents, the US, United Kingdom, Soviet Union, and possibly up to a score of other states deployed arsenals of chemical warfare agents and advanced delivery systems after that war's conclusion.
+The development of nerve agents in the 1920s and 1930s - significantly more deadly and difficult to defend against - created renewed interest in chemical weapon development in the inter-war period in Europe.
+Despite the fact that all the belligerents in World War II elected not to employ chemical warfare agents, the US, United Kingdom, Soviet Union, and possibly up to 20 other states deployed arsenals of chemical warfare agents and advanced delivery systems after that war's conclusion.